The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Spectral models of isolated AGNs

 The \textbf{CGCG 243-024 (Mrk 42)} is classified as an SBa galaxy at a redshift of z = 0.0246 \citep{Falco_1999} and contains a Narrow-Line Sy 1 nucleus \citep{Malkan_1998}.
-To analyze its X-ray spectra from XMM-Newton observation, we used a model that comprised a component of blackbody emission \textit{zbbody}, optically-thin thermal plasma emission \textit{mekal} and primary thermally comptonized continuum \textit{nthComp}.
-In the XSPEC formalism, this model can be represented as follows:
+To start the analysis of its X-ray spectra from XMM-Newton observation, we apply the basic power-law model to the part of the spectrum in the >2 keV range, which showed good results with $\Gamma=1.85\pm0.17$ and $\chi^{2}$/d.o.f.=24/25.
+Taking into account data at energies up to 0.3 keV clearly shows the presence of a soft excess ($\chi^{2}$/d.o.f. = 2323/203).
+Consequently, we added a blackbody emission model \textit{zbbody}, which significantly improved the statistics ($\chi^{2}$/d.o.f. = 240/201).
+However, the behaviour of the spectrum at energies $\lesssim$2.5 keV clearly showed features of an unaccounted component with emission lines, so we added the \textit{mekal} model – emission component from hot diffuse gas ($\Delta \chi^{2}$ = -49 for 3 d.o.f.).
+Also, for clarity, we replaced the simple \textit{zpowerlaw} with the better \textit{nthComp} component to describe the continuum.
+In the XSPEC formalism, this final model can be represented as follows: